michielvha/vitepress/docs/blog/cgnat-overlay-with-eks.md

 ### References

-- [CGNAT Overlay Network in AWS](https://docs.aws.amazon.com/eks/latest/best-practices/custom-networking.html?utm_source=chatgpt.com) - Official AWS documentation on setting up a CGNAT overlay network.
+- [CGNAT Overlay Network in AWS](https://docs.aws.amazon.com/eks/latest/best-practices/custom-networking.html) - Official AWS documentation on setting up a CGNAT overlay network.
 - [Customize the secondary network interface in Amazon EKS nodes](https://docs.aws.amazon.com/eks/latest/userguide/cni-custom-network-tutorial.html) - Tutorial on customizing the secondary network interface in Amazon EKS nodes.
 - [ENIConfig method](https://docs.aws.amazon.com/eks/latest/userguide/cni-custom-network-tutorial.html#custom-networking-configure-kubernetes) - This is only supported on managedNodeGroups and selfManagedNodeGroups, not on auto mode.
 - [Amazon Documentation Updates](https://docs.aws.amazon.com/eks/latest/userguide/doc-history.html) - A full list of all changes to the docs, create way to check for new features.
 - [NodeClass CRD Spec](https://docs.aws.amazon.com/eks/latest/userguide/create-node-class.html#auto-node-class-spec)
+- [YouTube video](https://www.youtube.com/watch?v=ICgj71wmN6E) - I originally learned about this from a which provides a comprehensive overview of the process.